Academies Enterprise Trust: London

 - A formal interview

 We recommend that you aim to gain some experience in a classroom prior to interview.
 You will need to also pass a Skills Test for numeracy and literacy prior to commencing your placement.

 How school placements work

-You will spend the majority of time in your main placement school but will also be required to carry out a 2nd placement at another school which is usually for a period of 6 weeks.
+You will spend the majority of time in your main placement school but will also be required to carry out a 2nd placement at another school or education setting which is usually for a period of 6 weeks.

 Your 2nd placement will provide you with an excellent opportunity to compare and contrast different approaches to all aspects of teaching.

 Your first year will be on an unqualified teacher salary as agreed with your placement school who will be employing you.
 Your second year when you’re an NQT (newly qualified teacher), you will be paid as an NQT.